Flèche bas

 play

-Representation contracts with our sister societies
+Representation agreements with our sister PROs

-Countries where Sacem's repertoire is represented
+Countries covered by Sacem's repertoire

 200 +

-territories worldwide where authors’ rights are collected.
+locations across the world where author rights are collected.

 Sacem continued to improve its ability to attract foreign creators again in 2024.